The Ultimate Push Day Workout Guide + 7 Best Exercises

 How Many Exercises Should I do for Push Day?

-There is no definitive answer to this question, as the number of exercises that you should do for push day will depend on a variety of factors, including your training experience, caloric intake, overall workout routine.
-You may want to start with doing 3-5 exercises on push day, starting on compound movements such as dumbbell bench press, barbell bench press, dumbbell shoulder press and followed by some accessory triceps exercises such as triceps extension, triceps push down.
+There is no definitive answer to this question, as the number of exercises that you should do for push workout will depend on a variety of factors, including your training experience, caloric intake, overall workout routine.
+You may want to start with doing 3-5 exercises on push day, starting on compound movements such as dumbbell bench press, barbell bench press, dumbbell shoulder press, and dumbbell press, followed by some accessory triceps exercises such as triceps extension, triceps push down.

 Wrap Up

 If you want to build strength and mass in your chest, shoulders, triceps, or other areas of your arms, try incorporating some of these effective push exercises into your workout routine.
-Whether you use weights, cables, or a barbell, these movements are sure to help you reach your goals and achieve the toned and muscular arms, chest and shoulders you desire.
+Whether you use weights, cables, or your own body weight, these movements are sure to help you reach your goals and achieve the toned and muscular arms, chest and shoulders you desire.
 So why wait?
 Start incorporating these push exercises into your workouts today and see the results for yourself!
+Don't forget to also include exercises that target the upper arm, such as the triceps pushdown, to ensure overall arm development, specifically targeting the long head of the triceps.